Mukilteo, Washington: Parks and recreation

 Mukilteo has 1,154 acre of total open space, including 611 acre of public parks and 342 acre of privately owned open spaces, that occupy 13 percent of the city's total land area.
 The city's largest open spaces are conservation areas in the Big Gulch and Japanese Gulch drainage basins.
 Mukilteo's parks are maintained by a city department that is also tasked with organizing recreational programs for citizens; it was funded by a 1996 ballot measure that was approved by voters.
 In addition to city-owned parks and public spaces, Mukilteo is also located near Picnic Point Park, a 54 acre county park along Puget Sound southwest of Harbour Pointe.

 The Old Town neighborhood has several of the city's major parks, including Mukilteo Lighthouse Park, a former state park that was acquired by Mukilteo in 2003 and is the city's most-used park facility.
 The 12 acre park includes a beach, boat launch, playground, and picnic areas.
 To the southeast of the waterfront park is the Rosehill Community Center, the city's main multi-purpose recreation center.
 It was built in 2011 to replace the existing community center, a former school that opened in 1928 and was re-purposed for various uses between the 1970s and its demolition in 2010.

 The Japanese Gulch conservation area, located between Old Town and Paine Field, is the most-used natural area in Mukilteo.
 The 144 acre area is predominately forests and wetlands that are home to a variety of birds, as well as salmon, deer, and mountain beavers.
 It has several hiking trails that were developed by Japanese immigrants who settled in the gulch in the early 20th century.
 The city government acquired land in the gulch in stages between 1996 and 2014.
 A park with dirt tracks for BMX bikes was opened at the southwest end of Japanese Gulch in 2024.

 The city's largest conservation area, Big Gulch, is located near Harbour Pointe and comprises 180 acre of protected land and 2.5 mi of trails.
 At the northeast corner of Big Gulch is Mukilteo's largest neighborhood park, 92nd Street Park, which spans 13 acre along the Mukilteo Speedway.
-It includes a playground, hiking trails, picnic tables, and a dog park.
+It includes two playgrounds, hiking trails, and picnic tables.